Sontacred/Sontacred/README.md

 artist - designer - programmer

 ```
-il a young French artist sharing
+I'm a young French artist sharing
-my art and Ideas, I'm also leaning
+my art and Ideas, i'm also leaning
 some programming languages to
 create my own website or apps
 ```